ti-cortex-m4/demo-java-virtual-threads2/readme.md

 ### Do not pool virtual threads

-Creating a platform thread is a rather time-consuming process, as it requires the creation of an OS thread.
-Thread pool executors are designed to reuse threads between tasks and reduce this time.
-They contain a pool of pre-created worker threads to which _Runnable_ and _Callable_ tasks are passed through a _BlockingQueue_ instance.
-A worker thread is not destroyed after executing one task but is used to execute the next task read from the task queue.
+Creating a platform thread is a rather time-consuming process because it requires the creation of an OS thread.
+Thread pool executors are designed to reduce this time by reusing threads between task executions.
+They contain a pool of pre-created worker threads to _Runnable_ and _Callable_ tasks are passed through a blocking queue.

-Unlike platform threads, creating virtual threads is a fast process.
+Unlike creating platform threads, creating virtual threads is a fast process.
 Therefore, there is no need to create a pool of virtual threads.
-If the program logic requires the use of an _ExecutorService_ instance, use an executor specially designed for virtual threads, created in the static factory method _Executors.newVirtualThreadPerTaskExecutor_.
+If the program logic requires the use of an _ExecutorService_ instance, use a specially designed implementation for virtual threads, created in the static factory method _Executors.newVirtualThreadPerTaskExecutor()_.
 This executor does not use a thread pool and creates a new virtual thread for each submitted task.
-Moreover, this executor itself is lightweight, and you can create and close it at any desired location within the _try-with-resources_ block.
+In addition, this executor is lightweight and you can create and close it at any desired code within the _try-with-resources_ block.

 The following code incorrectly uses a cached thread pool executor to reuse virtual threads between tasks:

 ```
 try (var executorService = Executors.newCachedThreadPool(Thread.ofVirtual().factory())) {
-   System.out.println(executorService);

-   Future<String> future = executorService.submit(() -> "omega");
+   executorService.submit(() -> {
-   future.get();
+       sleep(1000);
+       System.out.println("omega");
+   });
 }
 ```